yochaigal/cairn/wip/2e/vald.md

 ## The Wood

-The _Wood_ surrounds and divides the realm, including anyone or anything that does not swear fealty to the current regime.
+The **Wood** surrounds and divides the realm, representing not just one forest, but _all_ forests.
 Denizens of the Wood are fiercely independent, believing they are subject solely to its rules.
 Its various peoples, creatures, and unrelenting natural elements have kept the outside world at bay since time immemorial.
 The Wood is the spirit of all forests, and they in turn are its flesh, and the life they support a sign of its health.

 At the core of each forest is a _Heart Tree_, and the place where the forest is at its most powerful as well as its most dangerous.
 Each Heart Tree is born from a single _Heartseed_, acquired exclusively from a Heart Tree that is dying or dead.
 The Heart Tree acts as a pinion to the plants, trees, and animals all around it, observing and reacting to any problematic incursions into its domain.
 In particular, Heart Trees _fear humans_.